EdDataScienceEES/tutorial-ellencrombie/index.md

 In our glossary ealier `style()` was introduced, have a play around with this.
 It is used to edit the appearance of tooltips.
 Some example code is provided below, this would be added via a pipe `%>%` after our edits made to layout.

-As an activity, edit these colours and fonts to get comfortable with the function.
+To practice this, edit these colours and fonts to get comfortable with the function.

 ```r
 # add this on to previous code from the graph